Home Ownership - Who Qualifies?

 Four fundamental criteria are used to determine who is selected to be a Habitat partner.

 Need for Shelter - The applicant's current shelter is inadequate because it is either structurally unsound, overcrowded, has unsafe, unsanitary or unhealthy conditions, or the resident is paying more than 50% of household income for housing.

 Willingness to Partner - The applicant agrees to completes 250 hours of sweat equity per adult in the family and participates in the partnership program that may include financial counseling and household management education.

 Residency – Each affiliate has a residency requirement.
 A partner family would typically live and/or work in the county of Orange or Washington.

-The Homeowner Selection Committee advertises for a family partner and accepts applications.
-Contact the affiliate for the next open application period.
-View our application form: Application.pdf
+The Homeowner Selection Committee advertises for a homeowner partner and accepts applications.

-The Committee reviews all completed applications and then the Family Selection Committee:
+The Committee reviews all completed applications and then the Homeowner Selection Committee:

-If you meet these criteria and wish to pursue home ownership through Habitat, contact the affiliate serving the area in which you live.
+If you meet these criteria and wish to pursue home ownership through Habitat, fill out the form below to receive notifications of our next Homeowner Application period.

 Our Federal Form 990 is available for public inspection by writing to: Treasurer, Central Vermont HFH, P.O.
 Box 837, Montpelier, Vermont 05601.

 Download the below document to learn about CVHFH's Duplexes